GPU-Accelerated Algorithms for Process Mapping: Related Work

 \section{Related Work}

 Process mapping is closely related to graph partitioning, which has already seen a tremendous amount of research over the last few decades.
 We already gave a brief overview in Section~\ref{subsec:multilevel-graph-partitioning} and refer the reader to~\cite{Bichot13, Catalyurek23, Buluc16, Schloegel03} for more comprehensive surveys.
-We will here give an overview of \algo{Jet}~\cite{Gilbert24}, a GPU-based graph partitioning (Section~\ref{subsec:gpu-multilevel-graph-partitioning}), and of process mapping (Section~\ref{subsec:process-maping}).
+We will give here an overview of \algo{Jet}~\cite{Gilbert24}, a GPU-based graph partitioner, and of process mapping.